Tim Lewis

 More than that, Ani is markedly different from Madison herself.
 “Oh, in every possible way,” she says.
 “She’s a hustler.
 She’s constantly going.
 She says everything that’s on her mind.
 She’s very boisterous and scrappy and has so much attitude.
 And she has this incredible fighting spirit that I really admire, and I don’t think that that’s me at all.
 In terms of energy, I’m a lower-energy person.
 I just move through the world in a slower manner.”

 A year after their first meeting, Baker came back to Madison with a script.
 She threw herself into the preparations immediately and with fierce intent.
-Ani is Uzbek-American and was supposed to speak a smattering of Russian, so Madison started taking lessons, downloaded Duolingo, and took to listening to hours of Russian recordings from when she was making coffee in the morning until she went to sleep.
+Ani is Russian-American and was supposed to speak a smattering of Russian, so Madison started taking lessons, downloaded Duolingo, and took to listening to hours of Russian recordings from when she was making coffee in the morning until she went to sleep.
 She also moved to Brighton Beach a month before Anora starting shooting to nail that accent.

 “I walked away from my first two-hour Russian session and I was like, ‘Yeah, I’m not going to be able to do that,’” she recalls.
 “I can’t learn a new language for a film.
 Who does that?
 That’s insane!
 I’m a stubborn person, but I am in disbelief that I was able to do it in the end.”